More Date Oriented Controls

 Popup Calendar

-that is initially hidden.
-The toggle button can be textual, an HTML button, or
+is initially hidden.
+The toggle button can be textual, an HTML button, or an image.

-an image.
 It supports effects when you press the mouse on it.
-When the user
+When the user clicks on the

 Click here: